RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

         }
 ```

-You can authenicate with respective methods
+You can authenticate with respective methods

 ```swift
     rx_auth(email: String, password: String) -> Observable<FAuthData>